Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Expansion as

-Equation~\eqref{eq:Garnier} we call the Garnier form of Equation~\eqref{eq:dp3} and Equation~{eq:trans-Garnier} the modified Garnier form.
-Originally, R. Garnier considered the equation equivalent to the ones written above but for the function $y(x)=1+U(x)$. \begin{lemma} For any $b=a$ and $|a|<1$ there exists unique solution of Equation~{eq:trans-Garnier} holomorphic in some neighborhood of $\tau=0$ satisfying the condition $u(0)=0$. \end{lemma} \begin{proof} Consider the equivalent form of Equation~\eqref{eq:trans-Garnier},
+Equation~\eqref{eq:Garnier} we call the Garnier form of equations~\eqref{eq:dp3} and~\eqref{eq:trans-Garnier} the modified Garnier form.
+Originally, R.~Garnier considered the equation equivalent to the ones written above but for the function $y(x)=1+U(x)$. \begin{Lemma} For any $b=a$ and $|a|<1$ there exists a unique solution of equation~\eqref{eq:trans-Garnier} holomorphic in some neighborhood of $\tau=0$ satisfying the condition $u(0)=0$. \end{Lemma} \begin{proof} Consider the equivalent form of equation~\eqref{eq:trans-Garnier},

-Let us define new variables:
+Let us define new variables

-where $r\in(0,1)$ is a number, and rewrite equation~\eqref{eq:trans-Garnier} as the following system:
+where $r\in(0,1)$ is a number, and rewrite equation~\eqref{eq:trans-Garnier} as the following system

 After integration one obtains